 This is a multifaceted question, and there is a lot to take into consideration before reaching an answer.
-Let’s look at some of the challenges leasing commercial property can present, and how to eliminate those disadvantages by buying your building.
+Let’s look at some of the disadvantages that leasing a business can present, and how to eliminate those disadvantages by buying your building.

 Leasing a building can be an economic challenge.
 There is no goal of “paying it off” to work toward: You will be paying rent for as long as you occupy the building, or at least until you get priced out by rent increases.

 Additionally, commercial real estate tenants generally enjoy fewer legal protections than residential ones.
 For example, a commercial tenant is unlikely to have a cap set on their security deposit or rent increases, so you must rely on a negotiated lease to set the payment conditions.
 Depending on the market, that lease may favor the landlord heavily.

 When you purchase a building with a fixed-rate mortgage loan, by contrast, your payments don’t increase with time.
 This is something you want to consider when you look for funding to purchase a property.
 Borrowers also face the question of balloon payments, which is when the final payment on a loan is much larger than the payments leading up to it.

 Balloon payments can be refinanced and often are.
 However, by refinancing your balloon payment, you are adding a considerable amount of interest to what you pay.
 A loan that is fully amortized will have no balloon payment at the loan’s maturity and can offer sizable savings.

 Relocating because your business is thriving and expanding is an exciting undertaking!
 Relocating because you’ve gotten kicked out of your space by your landlord is not as exciting and can cause all kinds of setbacks and complications for your business.